askayahia/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-task almost is a cercle
+0x0C.
+Python - Almost a circle by Yahia